Hiya! I’m Sally Jacobs, The Practical Archivist.

 - Click here to visit my Amazon store and see which books I recommend for jump-starting your memoir writing using your very own photos.
 Note: I get a small % of anything you purchase on Amazon via that link…like leaving a tip in a tip jar.
 So, thanks for that.

 I teach classes on an irregular basis in person here in Wisconsin, but also via telephone and web chat for folks who aren’t lucky enough to live here.
 If you’re in a Family Archives Crisis, you can call me to set up a phone session (rates are $75/hr).
 My mobile office number is 608-616-0058.

-Another option is to purchase the recording and access to the online archive for my Joy of Organizing Photos workshop.
-It’ll only cost you $25, learn more about it on my Joy of Organizing Photos website.
+Another option is to purchase the recording of my Joy of Organizing Photos workshop.
+It’ll only cost you $25 + S&H and it comes right to your door on a CD.
+Learn more about it on my Joy of Organizing Photos website.